xyxj1024/xyxj1024.github.io/_posts/2022-09-18-weather-python.md

 ---
 layout:             post
 title:              "Python Weather Data Scraping"
 category:           "Data Structures, Algorithms, Programming Languages"
 tags:               web-scraping python
 permalink:          /posts/web-scraping/weather
+last_modified_at:   "2023-01-28"
 ---

 It was a cozy Midwest Sunday morning.
 I woke up a little later than usual and just couldn't decide whether I should go to the lab.
 Typically, to deal with this situation, I will first check the weather using iPhone's built-in weather app.
 However, a random thought came to me: how about letting the Terminal display weather information for me?